Improve Flat Lay Photography

 Forever Living Aloe

-I don’t necessarily mean adding ‘frames’ to your images in the editing process.
+I don’t necessarily mean adding ‘frames’ to your images when editing.
 This is more about the artistic way in which you lay out your items.
-Less is more so don’t try to overcrowd the shot or it will look like you’re trying too hard.
-Take a few photographs and assess what looks right and what needs moving or removing.
+Less is more, so don’t try to overcrowd the shot, or it will look like you’re trying too hard.
+Take a few photographs and assess what looks right and needs moving or removing.
 Consider leaving empty spaces to allow it to breathe and give the reader space to imagine.

 Camera and Editing